Revised by the AFS Governing Board on March 1, 2017.

 - Procedures for Submitting, Considering, and Implementing Resolutions

 NOTE: This document provides detailed guidance on all steps related to developing, advancing, and implementing AFS policy statements, positions, and resolutions on resource issues.
 Much of the text relates directly to the traditional AFS approach focused on lengthy policy statements; only a few sections relate to the AFS policy decided in 2016 to shift from policy statements to a blend of more pro-active documents tailored to the issue and occasion.
 For that reason, some sections have been deleted and the focus on policy statements has been replaced by our new approach.

 OPERATIONAL POLICIES AND PROCEDURES

 Activities that occur regularly in the Society have been standardized as fully as possible to ensure ease of performance and consistency of treatment and style.
 Therefore, the Society has established a series of operational policies and procedures.
 These are intended to help members, rather than to restrict them.
 These procedures are always subject to revision, so members should check with the Executive Director before undertaking major projects and should offer AFS staff suggestions for improvements and updates to keep this manual consistent with current practice.

 The Society promotes the conservation, development, and wise utilization of aquatic resources.
-Organizational policies are developed by the membership to guide the executive staff and members on issues affecting aquatic resources, professional ethics, and the environment.
+Organizational policies are developed by the membership to guide the executive staff and members on issues affecting aquatic resources and the environment.
 The membership is diverse in terms of geography, experience, and topics of environmental concern.
 To properly represent and fully capture the broadest spectrum of knowledge, interest, and concern in such issues, it is important to involve every member, to the extent possible.